A Lecture Series by Joseph Hisey

 Joseph Hisey has lectured on fashion and design at Sheridan Institute of Design and Technology, and at Fanshawe College.
 He is a member of the advisory board of the Fashion History Museum, Past Chair of the Costume Society of Ontario and a regular contributor to their publication, “Costume Journal”.
 He organizes tours on fashion and textiles, including “behind the scenes” tours to some of England’s great museums, and is a serious collector of vintage and antique clothing.

+Get your tickets soon as this event always sells out.
 Tickets are still $120 and that includes dinner and a tax receipt for $100.

 You can also purchase tickets at the Stratford Perth Museum or call us at 519-393-5311

 Thursday, May 25th, 2017 at the Stratford Perth Museum

 12:30 pm to 4:30 pm

 Session cost is $60 + HST, due by May 12th

 -Recommended for adults and students ages 14 and up

 Join us at The Stratford Perth Museum for a hands-on workshop featuring the traditional craft of letterpress printing.
 See, feel, and experience the art of design and re-discover the beauty of hands-on creativity.
 With guidance from our instructor, you’ll have the opportunity to print with an antique printing press.
 So, roll up your sleeves and print your own letterpress keepsake!

 This workshop will be led by Mike Pomeroy, our Print Shop Coordinator.
 You will learn the basics of letterpress printing, including a brief introduction to the history of printing, knowledge and techniques of printing processes, how to hand-set type, inking the form, and printing using an authentic period printing press.
 This workshop is intended for those interested in furthering their Letterpress Printing experience.